Redefining Vegetation Management with AI

 Utility Vegetation Management (UVM) is a field that has been crying out for technological disruption.
-Doing away with the dependence on manual techniques and practicing an approach of prioritized UVM is the need of the hour, and Artificial Intelligence (AI) can be the biggest change maker in this segment.
+Doing away with the dependence on manual techniques and practicing an approach of prioritized UVM is the need of the hour, and Artificial Intelligence (AI) can be the biggest change-maker in this segment.

 UVM includes a wide range of operations to maintain vegetation that threatens to encroach on the right of way of distributed assets.
 It involves hazard tree identification and removal, tree trimming, pruning, removing bushes by using saws and mowers, using herbicides and tree growth regulators, line clearance to keep power lines safe and clean, weed control, and more.
 Billions of dollars are being spent on VM every year worldwide.
-But wildfires and power outages caused by vegetation coming in contact with power lines continues to be a major problem across the utilities industry.
+But wildfires and power outages caused by vegetation coming in contact with power lines continue to be a major problem across the utility industry.

 A series of wildfires in the state of California in 2017 and 2018 brought up the shortcomings of the conventional system of vegetation management, leading to the loss of billions of dollars in wildfire-related liabilities.

 Here’s a list of the common problems of traditional UVM that is facing the industry today:

 • Poor efficiency: Traditional methods lack accuracy and efficiency, which increases the risks of fire and outage along feeders with high growth vegetation.
 It is hard to detect and remove hazard trees using traditional methods and cyclic trimming, as it relies greatly on unoptimized VM plans and less on predictive analytics.